-What would have kept you from supporting an invasion of Iraq?That's really simple?? genuine change of heart. ...
+That's really simple?? genuine change of heart. ...
 You could have drawn the conclusion that because [Saddam] didn't have an active program, he had no intent, when actually we know now that he kept the scientists together, kept the know-how, kept the laboratories going, and his desire was to restart [production of weapons of mass destruction] once he got rid of the sanctions.
 And since oil prices in the next few years rose significantly, he would have had the money, the intent, and the know-how.
 I've never accepted this idea that had we simply left him there, he would have retired into comfortable old age and obscurity.

-Are you convinced that history will be on your side?You can never be convinced about these things, but yes, in the end.
+You can never be convinced about these things, but yes, in the end.
 As I always say to people, there are two issues with Iraq.
 One is the whole question of WMD: [We] said there was an active program, and there wasn't.
 Therefore no casus belli, as it were.
 The second thing, though, that looms even bigger for people is the difficulties [after] we then went into in Iraq.
 Saddam was removed in two months.
 By the middle of 2003 we were there with full U.N. authority, U.S. and U.K. troops.
 Had it been like Kosovo, for example, probably there wouldn't be an issue today.

 If the war was successful and quick?

 Well, the interesting question is if you had foreseen that al-Qaeda would come in, that Iran would operate in the way it did, would you then have backed off?

-And?And the answer is no.
+And the answer is no.

 Watch Charlie Rose on Bloomberg TV weeknights at 8 p.m. and 10 p.m.